You are here:

 How do I recycle televisions and other electronics?

-While there is no ban in Ohio on placing televisions and electronics in the regular trash, there are retailers and local companies that offer recycling services for these items.
-A fee is usually charged.
+There is no ban in Ohio on placing televisions and electronics in the regular trash, but recycling options do exist.

 How do I get rid of old tires?